Azure/autorest.powershell/docs/directives.md

 ### Polymorphism

 In swagger, polymorphism is recognized as the `discriminator` keyword.
-The model with this keyword will be the **base class**, and the models that use `allOf` to referece the base class are the **child class**.
+The model with this keyword will be the **base class**, and the models that use `allOf` to referece the base class are the **child classes**.

 We will use two directives to support polymorphism: